syd-kiwi/armor-benchmark-2025/README.md

 ## Overview

-Objective: Evaluate how effectively LLMs can interpret and respond to complex military scenarios by simulating decision-making processes that align with established doctrines and policies.([llm-strategist.github.io][1])
+Objective: Evaluate how effectively LLMs can interpret and respond to complex military scenarios by simulating decision-making processes that align with established doctrines and policies

 Approach: Utilize doctrine-grounded prompts to simulate real-world military decision-making situations.